Equestrian Show Academy: The king's Grande Écurie

 The historic site was built by Jules Hardouin-Mansart in the late 17th century to house the royal cavalry.
 In collaboration with the Palace and Monuments Historique's departments, Bartabas commissioned Patrick Bouchain to restore the Grande Écurie.
 The riding arena was designed as a theatrical set, with a nod to the Hall of Mirrors, Murano glass chandeliers and mirrors in which horses and riders are reflected.
 The light, mobile architecture was inspired by Parma's Farnese Theatre.
 Opposite the tiered seating, decorated with baskets, the golden sand track occupies two-thirds of the surface.
 The stables have been designed to take into account the harmony of volumes, the constraints of the Academy's operations and Bartabas' requirements for the well-being of the horses.
 New stalls have replaced the old ones.
 The vertical lights are twisted, in contemporary reference to unicorns.

-Collaboration with the École d'Art Mural de Versailles

-A backstage area was built at the rear of the theater, surrounded by panels painted by the École d'Art Mural de Versailles.
-Created by Catherine Feff, with the École d'Art Mural de Versailles, K del Corral, H. Faivre, M. Retif and the 2012-2013 graduating class.

 The Versailles Equestrian Academy

 Created in 2003 by Bartabas within the Grande Écurie, the Equestrian Show Academy of Versailles is a corps de ballet unique in the world.
 Founded as much on the art of transmission as on the art of performance, daily teaching here combines Haute École dressage with various disciplines such as fencing, dance, singing and Kyudo (Japanese archery).
 In this way, the equestrians develop a genuine sensitivity that is put at the service of a very singular repertoire, dedicated to the public, thus perpetuating the transmission of a light-hearted equitation in the French tradition.
 The Academy is also dedicated to original creations, choreographed by Bartabas, in France and abroad.

 "I imagined a company-school, a creative laboratory, where the notion of collective work is strongly defended.
 For me, there can be no transmission of equestrian knowledge without the development of an artistic sensibility.
 That's why, here, learning dressage is combined with the practice of dance, singing, artistic fencing or Kyudo.
 It's all about treating horsemanship as an art, not a discipline."